 Our patented EARTH ENERGY BANK, which provides inter-seasonal energy storage within the buildings footprint.

 Energy recovery using a conventional water-water heat pump, within a system that enhances it’s efficiency.

 An array of hybrid Photovoltaic Thermal (PV-T) panels, which collect both electrical and thermal energy, are installed in the roofline of the building.
 These are used to generate heat to warm the house and its hot water system, as well as provide electricity to run the system and for lighting.

 Because solar energy is naturally in abundance when it is least required (during the long summer days), Caplin Solar’s system utilises a patented energy storage method, the Earth Energy Bank (EEB).
 Heated fluid is pumped from the roof through a series of pipes underneath the house, warming the surrounding earth.
 This heat can then be drawn upon as required via a heat pump during the coldest weeks of the year.

-A sophisticated controller manages the flow of energy within the Zero Carbon Solution.
+A sophisticated smart-controller manages the flow of energy within the system.
 Taking into account the outside and inside temperatures, the occupants’ desired temperature, the temperature of the domestic hot water and the temperature of the EEB, whilst monitoring the energy flow from the PVT panels, the system determines the best energy source to meet demand at least cost.